-The Company issues notes through financing transactions that are secured by assets held by issuing SPEs.
-Notes outstanding as of March 31, 2024 and 2023 were long-term and short-term, with either fixed or floating interest rates, and denominated in U.S. dollars or Canadian dollars.
-Repayment of the notes is dependent on the performance of the underlying retail loans.
+The Company issues secured debt through financing transactions that are secured by assets held by issuing SPEs.
+Secured debt outstanding as of March 31, 2025 and 2024 were long-term and short-term, with either fixed or floating interest rates, and denominated in U.S. dollars or Canadian dollars.
+Repayment of the secured debt is dependent on the performance of the underlying retail loans.
 Refer to Note 10 for additional information on the Company's secured financing transactions.